vterron/lemon/Doc/commands/import.rst

 FITS files contained there or in any of its subdirectories and making a copy of them to ``/data/``.
 Thanks to ``--pattern "*.fit[s]"``, the search for these FITS files is restricted to those with the extensions ``.fit`` and ``.fits``.
-This illustrates how ``--pattern`` may be used to considerably speed up the execution time of this command, as by default it checks whether all the regular files it comes across are standard-conforming FITS files.
+This illustrates how :option:`--pattern` may be used to considerably speed up the execution time of this command, as by default it checks whether all the regular files it comes across are standard-conforming FITS files.

 .. _import-historical-note: